 Gastroenterologists can help people who suffer from diseases of the gastrointestinal (GI) tract, which includes the esophagus, stomach, small and large intestine, and anus.
 They can help diagnose and treat causes of chronic heartburn, such as GERD, and other esophageal issues.

-If your PCP thinks you need to see a specialist due to chronic heartburn or another digestive disorder, contact the UPMC Digestive Disorders Center at 1-866-442-7876 (4GASTRO) to request an appointment with one of our gastroenterologists.
+If your PCP thinks you need to see a specialist due to chronic heartburn or another digestive disorder, contact the UPMC Digestive Health Care at 1-866-442-7876 (4GASTRO) to request an appointment with one of our gastroenterologists.

 About Digestive Disorders